atlasphp/Atlas.Orm/docs/reading2.md

-# Reading Records From The Database
+# Reading Records and RecordSets

 Use Atlas to retrieve a single Record, or many Records in a RecordSet, from the database.

-## Reading A Record
+## Reading a Record

 Use the `fetchRecord()` method to retrieve a single Record.
 It can be called either by primary key, or with a `select()` query.